rparrett/combine-racers/README.md

 Do tricks to go fast in your Combine Harvester!
 Go fast longer by doing a different trick than the last one.

+If you're building from source, the leaderboard not will be unavailable.

 ## Acknowledgements

 `7th-race-aiteru-sawato.ogg` is an original composition by [Aiteru Sawato](https://www.youtube.com/channel/UCXkaOsXAVvxY2HFFRt7PjPQ) produced for this project and redistributed here with their explicit permission.